securepoc/spring-pet-clinic/readme.md

 This repo was forked from https://github.com/spring-projects/spring-petclinic and modified to demonstrate how easily you can scan container images as part of the build process.
 The Lacework inline scanner can be integrated with many CI systems such as Github Actions and Jenkins.
 This repo demonstrates how you cn integrate with the Lacework inline scanner with Github Actions.

+In this tutorial, we are going to cover the followings.
+1. Create an Inline Scanner Integration in Lacework and obtain Authorization Token.
+2. Create GitHub Secrets.
+3. Make necessary changes to your GitHub Actions workflow file (spring-petclinic/.github/workflows/maven-build.yml).
+4. Push a build
+5. Validate the Lacework Inline Scanner Output
+6. Optional Settings (FAIL_BUILD, SEVERITY_THRESHOLD, USE_POLICY)

 ## Prerequisites